Rizama-Victor/Development-of-an-Object--Detection-Algorithm-for-Pipeline-Monitoring/README.md

 Pipeline systems are vital for transporting oil and gas but remain vulnerable to leaks and failures that threaten the environment.
 Traditional monitoring techniques often lack real-time detection and predictive capabilities, leading to delayed responses and expensive damage.
 To address these challenges, this project leverages computer vision and deep learning to enhance pipeline surveillance.
-It focuses on developing an intelligent object detection model capable of extracting landmark features from images and UAV-acquired videos for real-time pipeline monitoring.
+It focuses on developing an intelligent object detection model capable of extracting landmark features from images and videos for real-time pipeline monitoring.

 ---